-How to Read a Crochet Pattern
+How to Read Crochet Patterns Tutorial

-Before you learn how to read a crochet pattern it can be useful to read my article on how to crochet for beginners to get you started with the right tools and some basic stitches.
+Before you learn how to read a crochet pattern, it can be useful to read my article on how to crochet for beginners to get you started with the right tools and some basic stitches.

-Pattern Skill Levels
+1. Crochet Pattern Skill Level

-Printed somewhere on your printed pattern, or somewhere on the web page you are following the pattern from, will be the level of expertise (easy, intermediate, or advanced) needed to follow that pattern.
+Printed somewhere on your printed pattern or somewhere on the web page you are following the pattern from will be the level of expertise (easy, intermediate, or advanced) needed to follow that pattern.

 By the way, I always print out any pattern I have found online.
 It is, for me anyway, easier to have a hard copy in my crochet bag to refer to and make notes on and cross out the completed bits!
-Obviously, if you are a beginner pattern reader, you should choose a pattern marked ‘Beginner’ or ‘Easy’.
-Save the intermediate and advanced patterns for when you have had more practice.

-How to Read a Crochet Pattern Abbreviations
+2. How to Read Crochet Patterns Abbreviations

 Abbreviation | Meaning |